christophstrasen/LQR/docs/project_logbook.md

 3. **Composable architecture pays off:** Moving strategies/expiration/warnings into their own modules and offering a custom merge hook gave us the confidence to expand features without bloating `init.lua`, and paved the way for future extensions (per-side policies, metrics).

 ### Decisions recorded
-- Keep nil-key entries as warnings + drops; matched records never emit expiration events.
+- Keep nil-key entries as warnings + drops; expiration events fire when cached records (matched or not) age out.
 - Enforce merge contracts with hard assertions; failing to return an observable is programmer error.
 - Close `expired` when the main subscription unsubscribes to avoid dangling listeners.
 - Default `expirationWindow.mode = "time"` to a 60-second TTL over the `time` field; callers can override `ttl`, `field`, or `currentFn` as needed.